joanvelja/Confidently_Exiting/karim_correction_blog.md

 We perform a series of experiments aimed at understanding the best possible vocabulary pruning method for the best CD confidence measure.

-Following the argument in [Section "Contrastive Decoding"](#contrastive-decoding), we observe that the model is most performan when minimum exit layer is selected to be among the latest ones.
+Following the argument in ["Contrastive Decoding"](#contrastive-decoding), we observe that the model is most performan when minimum exit layer is selected to be among the latest ones.
 Keeping this in mind, Table 1 shows the average exit layer and score of the model.
 Both are averaged across these sensible minimum exit layers.
 We note that combining Adaptive Pruning with JSD beats the performance of JSD combined either with Fixed or Decaying pruning.
 It also obtains an average gain of 1.2 blocks against Fixed pruning on SamSum.
 However, JSD+Fixed achieves the highest Rouge-L score in SamSum.
 Given the considerations above, we choose Adaptive to be the most fitting pruning method to combine with the JSD confidence measure.
 We defer to Appendix A a series of detailed plots indicating all minimum exit layers in this setting.

 | **Model**                | **SQuAD Avg Exit** | **SQuAD F1 Score** | **SamSum Avg Exit** | **SamSum Rouge-L Score** |